dankuck/dankuck.github.io/_posts/9-murder-she-chronicled.md

 There's no real reason to not suspect the sheriff.
 His story wasn't really explored.

 So Jessica's process of elimination is a weak way to prove guilt.
 It relies on getting Kale to confess.
 That's typical, but usually Jessica has a more solid case or a more solid way to draw out the murderer.

+There you go.
+A difficult episode is easy when you lay it out.